retrospect-addon/plugin.video.retrospect/readme.md

 ### Playing Widevine DRM content ###
 Starting with Kodi Leia (Kodi 18) the playback of DRM protected streams is supported using the `input.adaptive` add-on.
 Kodi comes with this pre-installed, but by default it is disabled.
 So make sure that you **enable** it first.
 In order to play Widevine DRM files you will need to have the Google Widevine libraries installed.
 Android based devices have this as a native component, for Windows and Linux you will need to install them:

+The _Easy way_:

+1. Open the Retrospect add-on settings.
+1. Enable support for the InputStream Adaptive add-on within Retrospect by enabling `Use Kodi InputStream Adaptive add-on when possible`.
+1. Select **OK** to save the settings.
+1. Open the Retrospect add-on settings again.
+1. Go to `Install Widevine using InputStream Adaptive Helper add-on` en select this option.
+1. Complete the steps that the InputStream Adaptive Helper add-on give you.

+The _Manual way_:

 1. Determine the last version of the Widevine libraries: [https://dl.google.com/widevine-cdm/current.txt](https://dl.google.com/widevine-cdm/current.txt)
 1. Download the appropriate version for your OS/Kodi combination (replace the {version} with the most recent version):
     * 32-bit kodi on Windows: [https://dl.google.com/widevine-cdm/{version}-win-ia32.zip](https://dl.google.com/widevine-cdm/{version}-win-ia32.zip)